davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-13-kona-diaries-2015-day-18-easy-like-sunday-morning.md

 Sharon and I then headed off to meet up with a couple of friends who were on Epic Camp in Canada last year.
 There's a group of 15 of them rending a lovely house right on Ali'i Drive and we had a lovely couple of hours with them (conversation, food, beer, swimming pool).
 All good.

-Back home for a 90 minute power nap and then it was offinto town to go to the race awards banquet.
+Back home for a 90 minute power nap and then it was off into town to go to the race awards banquet.
 We got ourselves a reasonable spot with a few other English folk, at food, drank beer (from the Kona Brewing Company of course) and watched all the different age groups get presented with their prizes.
 There was a good GB contingent up there collecting prizes and it was especially great to see Charlie (who won the 10k race a week ago) go up and collect his second place prize for the 35-39 age group.
 Frustratingly he was only six seconds behind first place and was running him down.
 Charlie had the fastest non professional run split of the day (2:58:44) and finished 30th overall (including all the pros).

 ![20151011-7601](/images/2015/20151011-7601.jpg)